dangrie158/RETRO/README.md

 queryProducts(options);
 ```
 Queries the Amazon Service and returns a minimal
-representation of a `Product` consisting of Title and ASIN
+representation of a `Product` consisting of Title and ASIN.

 We allow two ways to pass parameters to the function,
 one way is to define multiple parameters and the other